 I haven't been able to identify the caterpillar, unfortunately.
 It seems close to some kind of sphinx moth, but I can't find an exact match.
 Despite the tanager's powerful beak, he was unable to yank the caterpillar off its leaf.

 Berries are much easier to catch.
-Figuring out this is a female Western Tanager was not so easy.
+Figuring out this is likely a female or immature Western Tanager was not so easy.
 I looked her up in Sibley with no luck, but National Geographic led me to understand that the top-pictured bird is a male (yellow on its top wing bar), so it followed that this was a female.

 I also tried to google it at one point.
 How do you google a bird?
 Even the images didn't cut it.
 Those birds looked so much more yellow than mine.
 I woke up in the middle of the night, still thinking about that, and fell into a silly reverie about impossible google searches.
 Imagine getting a million people, all at once, to search for things that don't exist.
 Now trending: chewable barbed wire; milk of titanium; carbon trioxide; water pianos; and sunspot remover.
 Yes, I do get even more goofy than usual at 2 a.m.